Sytta/ADA2018-Project/README.md

 1. Develop insights on key risk factors of mental illness
 2. Identify treatments/solutions that have or have not worked in the past

-We will be using multiple datasets for this project.
-One major dataset is provided by the Organization for Economic Co-operation and Development (OECD) and is located here: http://www.who.int/whr/2001/media_centre/press_release/en/

-The data contains information on adults who have reported depression and can be segmented by country, age, education level, and employment.

 # Research questions
 - Is mental illness prevalence similar across countries/regions?
     - If not, what could be the reason behind this? (ex. working hours, minimum wage laws, retirement age)